mgheorghe/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 An alternative approach (not illustrated) is to bind or bridge the SW simulators to physical Ethernet ports, on the CPU which is hosting the simulator.
 These ports can then be physically cabled to external HW traffic generators, *or* to external SW traffic generators (on a different host) which are similarly bound to physical Ethernet ports.
 This use-case is out of scope for community DASH testing, but might serve some R&D lab needs.

 ## Simulator Implementations
-Currently, two complementary simulator implementions are being developed by the DASH community:
+Currently, two complementary simulator implementations are being developed by the DASH community:
 * A modified Behavioral Model ([bmv2](https://github.com/p4lang/behavioral-model)), championed by NVidia.
 Currently this uses a customized codebase based on a modified v1model P4 architecture.
 Discussions are in-progress whether this will eventually converge to use the PNA model.
-* A [P4-DPDK](https://github.com/p4lang/p4-dpdk-target) based software data plane championed by Intel, using the PNA archtecture.
+* A [P4-DPDK](https://github.com/p4lang/p4-dpdk-target) based software data plane championed by Intel, using the PNA architecture.
 This is much more than a "simulator," it is a first-class, SW data plane implementation.
 When executing on a normal CPU (versus a dedicated hardware device) it can serve as a fairly performant DASH data plane simulator.

 ### BMv2 Simulator Design Details
 The diagram show a few details about the design of the [bmv2](https://github.com/p4lang/behavioral-model) simulator.
 The community bmv2 program is modified to support DASH requirements (e.g. stateful connection tracking).
 The source code assumes an enhanced v1model.

-A saithrift server skeleton is linked to a libsai library to yield a saithrift API endoint, used by the test runner.
+A saithrift server skeleton is linked to a libsai library to yield a saithrift API endpoint, used by the test runner.

 The bmv2 simulator has a built-in P4Runtime server.
 A SAI-to-P4Runtime adaptor maps SAI API calls made to the libsai API, into P4Runtime API gRPC calls over a socket to the bmv2 endpoint.
 SAI object operations are thus converted into P4 entity operations.
 Note that data plane configuration thus requires two socket-based RPC hops, because saithrift messages are translated into equivalent P4RT gRPC messages.